Israel, Jordan & Egyptian Sinai - May 6 - May 24, 2019

 After the sunrise, we walked back down the mountain trail to St. Catherine's Monastery, and ate breakfast in the monastery restaurant.
 We then toured the portions of the monastery that were open to visitors.
 Unfortunately, the Library was closed because they are working to preserve the ancient manuscripts housed there.
 We went back to the Bedouin Fox Camp to shower and be driven back to the Egyptian/Israeli border.

 On the way back we stopped for lunch in Nuweiba.
-We crossed the border and arrived back in Israel around 3:00 pm and took a taxi to our hotel in Eilat, C Hotel Eilat.
+We crossed the border and arrived back in Israel around 3:00 pm and took a taxi to C Hotel in Eilat.
 The temperature was 103 degrees that afternoon in Eilat.

 We had many interesting experiences in the Egyptian Sinai.
 Egypt went from 10 million tourists a year to just a few hundred thousand a year after what they referred to as "The Revolution."
 (We call it the Arab Spring.)
 That period of history decimated the economy of the Egyptian eastern coast on the Gulf of Aqaba/Red Sea.
 They are very slowly recovering.
 Everyone we met there were super nice to us.
 It has to be one of the cheapest resort areas in the world today.

 [Thursday] This morning at 10:00 am it was 100 degrees!!!
-We had to check out our hotel by 11:00 am, so we sat in the lobby for an hour.
-Then we got a taxi to the Eilat Ramon International Airport.
-Since we were so early for our scheduled 5:30 pm flight to Ben Gurian Airport, they allowed us to switch to a earlier flight and we left at 2:40 pm on Arkia Airlines IZ1804, an Embraer ERJ190-100/200 airplane, and arrived at Tel Aviv's Sde Dov Airport 35 minutes later.
+We had to check out of our hotel by 11:00 am, so we sat in the lobby for an hour.
+Then we took a taxi to the Eilat Ramon International Airport.
+Since we were so early for our scheduled 5:30 pm flight to Ben Gurian Airport, they allowed us to switch to a earlier flight and we left at 2:40 pm on Arkia Airlines IZ1804, an Embraer ERJ190-100/200 airplane, and arrived at Tel Aviv's SDE DOV Airport 35 minutes later.
 (They closed that airport later in the year on July 1, to the regret of many people in Eilat.
 Flights now only go to Ben Gurian Airport.)

 We caught a taxi to the Airport Guest House in Or Yehuda, a suburb of Tel Aviv near Ben Gurian Airport.
 We arrived a little before 5:00 pm.
 The guest house was like an apartment and had 6 rooms to rent.
 It was small, but very nice and comfortable.